.22-250 Remington: Performance

 It is particularly popular in the western states of the US, where high winds often hinder the effectiveness of other varmint rounds in prairie dog hunting.
-Many states in the US have minimum-caliber restrictions on larger game such as deer, although most states do allow the cartridge to be used for big game.
+Many states in the US have minimum-caliber restrictions on larger game such as deer, although the majority of states allow the .22 centerfire cartridges to be used for big game.
+In other countries such as Australia and New Zealand the cartridge is often used on kangaroos, fallow deer and other medium sized animals.